-Heian politics and governmentThere are several ways to divide the political history of the Heian Period, the simplest being perhaps to consider the period in an early and a latter phase, divided near the mid-l0th century.
-In the first phase various attempts were made to reinvigorate the ritsuryō system borrowed from China, in terms of both an emperor-dominated political system and an economic base of nationally controlled rice fields.
+Heian politics and governmentThere are several ways to divide the political history of the Heian Period, the simplest being perhaps to consider the period in an early and a later phase, divided near the mid-l0th century.
+In the first phase, various attempts were made to reinvigorate the ritsuryō system borrowed from China, regarding both an emperor-dominated political system and an economic base of nationally controlled rice fields.
 In the second, the contradictions of the cumbersome continental system caused continuous breakdowns.
-First the Fujiwara regents, then the retired emperors, and finally the rising warrior class were successively able to exercise control over the emperor and the political process, and economically the private landed estate (shōen) became the principal form of landholding, undermining the state-centered land system.
+First the Fujiwara regents, then the retired emperors, and finally the rising warrior class were successively able to exercise control over the emperor and the political process, and economically the private landed estate (shōen) became the principal form of landholding, undermining the state-centred land system.

 The creation of extrastatutory offices and other changes during this century however provided access to power for nonimperial families among the nobility.
-Of especial significance during this period was the rise of the Fujiwara clan (藤原氏 Fujiwara-shi), which had already been one of the leading courtier families in Nara times, to a position comparable to that of the imperial house itself.
-A series of incidents, planned or exploited by clever members of this house — the Jowa Incident of 842, the Otemmon Conspiracy of 866, and the Ako incident of 887 — had already helped the Fujiwara to eliminate many rival families at court and draw close to the sovereign as regents (摂政 sesshō or 関白 kampaku), and to build the base that would later enable them to establish a permanent regency ruling in the name of the monarchy.
+Of special significance during this period was the rise of the Fujiwara clan (藤原氏 Fujiwara-shi), which had already been one of the leading courtier families in Nara times, to a position comparable to that of the imperial house itself.
+A series of incidents, planned or exploited by astute members of this house — the Jowa Incident of 842, the Otemmon Conspiracy of 866, and the Ako incident of 887 — had already helped the Fujiwara to eliminate many rival families at court and draw close to the sovereign as regents (摂政 sesshō or 関白 kampaku) and to build the base that would later enable them to establish a permanent regency ruling in the name of the monarchy.

-Despite the promulgation of a fine legal formulary, the Engishiki (延喜式), great accomplishments in historical compilation, and the flourishing of aristocratic cultural activities, this phase saw a further erosion of ritsuryō institutions as local landholders, ever more frustrated by the breakdown of the land system, sought private control over their lands by joining with important central nobles and religious institutions in establishing shōen.
+Despite the promulgation of an excellent legal formulary, the Engishiki (延喜式), great accomplishments in historical compilation, and the flourishing of aristocratic cultural activities, this phase saw a further erosion of ritsuryō institutions as local landholders, ever more frustrated by the breakdown of the land system, sought private control over their lands by joining with important central nobles and religious institutions in establishing shōen.
 Control of both land and people by the court continued to weaken.
 In 967, Fujiwara no Saneyori (藤原実頼, 900–970) became regent after a hiatus of almost twenty years in which the post had been vacant.
 Under Uda and Daigo there had been no regent from 891 to 930, but Fujiwara no Tadahira (藤原忠平, 880-949) had been appointed to the post with the accession of Emperor Suzaku (朱雀天皇, Suzaku-tennō, 922-952), holding it until his death in 949.
 Under Murakami (r 946-967) there had been no regent from 949 to the end of his reign.
-Now Saneyori reestablished the tradition, never to be broken thereafter.
-With the exile of leading Minamoto family courtier Takaakira in 969, the Fujiwara were able to dominate the court altogether.
+Now Saneyori reestablished the tradition, never to be broken after that.
+With the exile of the leading Minamoto family courtier Takaakira in 969, the Fujiwara were able to dominate the court altogether.

-The third phase, from 967 to 1068, is the period of Fujiwara regency government (摂関政治 sekkan seiji), when one lineage of the northern branch of the Fujiwara family established permanent political domination.
-The emperors were all born of Fujiwara mothers and were completely dominated by their uncles, fathers-in-law, or grandfathers, in whose households they were normally raised.
+The third phase, from 967 to 1068, is the period of the Fujiwara regency government (摂関政治 sekkan seiji) when one lineage of the northern branch of the Fujiwara family established permanent political domination.
+The emperors were all born of Fujiwara mothers and were utterly dominated by their uncles, fathers-in-law, or grandfathers, in whose households they were normally raised.
 This was the time of the greatest political figure of the Heian period, Fujiwara no Michinaga (藤原道長, 966-1028), father of four women married to emperors and grandfather of three emperors.
-Michinaga's son Fujiwara no Yorimichi (藤原頼通, 992–1074), a high-ranking court noble for three-quarters of a century and founder of the Byōdōin (平等院, Phoenix Hall) in Kyōto, continued the Fujiwara fame until the accession of Emperor Go-Sanjō (後三条天皇 Go-Sanjō-tennō, 1034-1073) in 1068, when the Fujiwara regency lost its clout over the imperial line.
+Michinaga's son Fujiwara no Yorimichi (藤原頼通, 992–1074), a high-ranking court noble for three-quarters of a century and founder of the Byōdōin (平等院, Phoenix Hall) in Kyōto, continued the Fujiwara fame until the accession of Emperor Go-Sanjō (後三条天皇 Go-Sanjō-tennō, 1034-1073) in 1068 when the Fujiwara regency lost its clout over the imperial line.

-This third phase is the one most studied and glorified in Japan, to the extent that the highly refined aristocratic life of this phase is being regarded as typical of the whole Heian period.
+This third phase is the one most studied and glorified in Japan, to the extent that the highly refined aristocratic life of this phase is regarded as typical of the whole Heian period.
 Michinaga has been considered by some as the model for the hero of the Tale of Genji (源氏物語 Genji Monogatari), which so brilliantly depicted the aura of court life.
-The dominance of the Fujiwara was such that many consider the Heian period synonymous with Fujiwara, and in art the Fujiwara Period (藤原時代 Fujiwara jidai) is a division covering the last three-hundred years of the period.
+The dominance of the Fujiwara was such that many consider the Heian period synonymous with Fujiwara, and in the art, the Fujiwara Period (藤原時代 Fujiwara jidai) is a division covering the last three-hundred years of the period.

 The succession of Go-Sanjō, the first sovereign in hundred years whose mother was not of the Fujiwara regents' line, initiated the fourth phase, extending until the establishment of the Kamakura Shogunate in 1192.
-This phase is normally referred to as the Period of Insei (院政), or rule by “cloistered emperor."
+This phase is usually referred to as the Period of Insei (院政), or rule by a "cloistered emperor."
 Whether or not Go-Sanjō conceived of a "system" of retired emperors controlling politics is still debated, but the period was dominated by three successive powerful former emperors – Shirakawa (白河天皇 Shirakawa-tennō, 1053-1129), Toba (鳥羽天皇 Toba-tennō, 1103-1156), and Go-Shirakawa (後白河天皇 Go-Shirakawa-tennō, 1127-1192) – who replaced the reigning emperors of the earlier period and the regents of the mid-Heian period as the supreme figures in the political process.

-The fourth phase is viewed as a time of imperial revival, during which the ruling house organizing itself politically and economically in the manner of the Fujiwara family in order to compete more effectively for the rewards of power.
+The fourth phase is viewed as a time of imperial revival, during which the ruling house was organising itself politically and economically in the manner of the Fujiwara family to compete more effectively for the rewards of power.
 Shōen expansion continued unabated, and the imperial house, under the active headship of retired emperors, became the focus of commendation, replacing the Fujiwara as the greatest landholder in Japan.
 No longer simply the repository of sovereignty, as it had been under the Fujiwara, the imperial family developed a strong household system including a large number of clients, both aristocratic and military, as well as the largest bloc of estate holdings in the country, by successfully regaining control over the imperial position that the Fujiwara had effectively captured in the earlier phase.

 During this phase, however, the ritsuryō system all but disappeared, as powerful local individuals, merging into large military cliques (武士団 bushidan), continued onslaughts on state control of land; the huge Buddhist institutions of the capital region assembled large armies and fought among themselves for both economic and ecclesiastical prizes, terrorizing the court when their demands were not met.
-Because in 1052 the world had entered the dreaded "Latter Day of the Law" (末法 mappō), the final phase of human decline according to a Buddhist doctrine popular in Japan to last for 10,000 years, the courtiers felt rather helpless in the face of such a threat.
+Because in 1052 the world had entered the dreaded "Latter Day of the Law" (末法 mappō), the final phase of human decline according to a Buddhist doctrine popular in Japan to last for 10,000 years, the courtiers felt somewhat helpless in the face of such a threat.